TatianaFokina/a11y-blog/src/en/articles/aria-live-regions/index.md

 ---
-title: What you need to know about ARIA live regions?
+title: What you need to know about ARIA live regions
 description: If you're looking to make dynamic page content accessible, ARIA provides a solution.
 Previously, assistive technologies struggled with these elements, but now they can be properly handled using ARIA live regions.
 ogImage: cover.png
 keyTheme: